 I sat at a outdoor table the times I went to that restaurant.
 It was too hot to eat inside.
-The table out of restaurant al Vecio Foghero are right on a narrow street (calle).
+The tables out of restaurant al Vecio Foghero are right on a narrow street (calle).

-At this restaurant they have a good choice of first courses and second courses with meat, fish or sea food.
+At this restaurant they have a good choice of first and second courses with meat, fish or sea food.
 They also have a good selections of pizzas.
 Once I asked for one of these.
 They brought me a large and tasty pizza.

 Prices were good and cover charge was cheaper than in most restaurants in Chioggia.

 Favorite Dish: Pasta (noodles) with clams and pizza with mozzarella (a kind of soft cheese) and some other things were good.

 Pasticceria Flora is one of the many cafes on corso del Popolo.
 I went there several times to have dinner.
 Well, I visited that cafe for the so-called "happy hour".
 I used to ask for a non alcoholic fruit drink which came with a plate full of mini sandwiches, small slices of pizza and chips.
 Once I finished these nibbles I could go to the counter and help myself with other food as much as I liked.
 There were mostly slices of pizza and chips on the counter.

 Favorite Dish: The slices of pizza were good and also the non alcoholic fruit drink.

 These folks pile on the food and it is all very tasty.
 If you want fancy atmosphere, stay away, but if you want the real Italian...mom and pop feel, to a dining experience, this is where you should go.
 The owners have left their restaurant stay in the past, no New York chairs or black and white modern style "anything" They serve up good food with good service, clean restrooms and comfortable seating.
 Weekdays there is a set price of 12 euros for everything, but we were there on a holiday and chose the menu.
 Everything was great.